Shaba National Reserve: Fauna

 Although Shaba is greener than Samburu, game species such as Masai giraffes and Grant's zebras are less common.

 There are many klipspringer and hyrax in the hills.

 Aardvarks, warthogs and bat-eared foxes make their homes in domed termite mounds in the shrubland.

 Common eland, Impala, Grant's gazelle (Bright's sub-species) and gerenuk graze the shrubs, and zebras, Beisa oryx, greater kudu and lesser kudu graze in the grasslands.

 Shaba is well known for the large lion prides, which rest under thickets of toothbrush trees during the day.

 At night, predators include the black-backed jackal, striped hyena and spotted hyena The reserve is home to rare species that include the reticulated giraffe, Somali ostrich and the endangered Grevy's zebra.
 Other fauna include African leopards and elephants.

 Bird life is plentiful in Shaba, and similar to that of the Samburu and Buffalo Springs National Reserves.

 The near-threatened and poorly known Williams's lark is found in the reserve in regions of rocky lava semi-desert with low Barleria shrubs.
 It has not been observed in any other protected area.

 The reserve lies on the migration route from the Palearctic for the globally threatened lesser kestrel, a few of whom pass through each year.

 Shaba is also home to regionally threatened birds that include the sporadically visiting African darter and great egret and the resident white-headed vulture, martial eagle and yellow-billed oxpecker, the last of which is fairly common.

 Media use

 The park was made famous by Joy Adamson and the lioness Elsa, subjects of the 1966 film Born Free.

-In January 1980 Adamson was murdered in the reserve, where there is a monument to her.
+In January 1980, Adamson was murdered in the reserve, where there is a monument to her.

 The film Out of Africa was shot in part within the reserve, as were various other TV shows and commercials that take advantage of the wildlife and dramatic scenery.

-In 2001, two thirds of the park was sealed off for four months while a CBS crew shot episodes of Survivor: Africa, the third season of the American reality television competition series Survivor.
-The local people, who survive there from year to year, complained that CBS had not given them work during the filming.
+In 2001, two thirds of the park were sealed off for four months while a CBS crew shot episodes of Survivor: Africa, the third season of the American reality television competition series Survivor.
+Mwandiga Productions paid the Isiolo County Council 18 million shillings to rent out the location, which according to county officials, was more money than what the reserve usually generated from admission fees on an annual basis.